 Our pursuit of those ends often disrupts or displaces ecosystems, and the twin forces of a growing population and rising consumption mean the challenge of stewarding land in sustainable ways will only intensify.
-Today, agriculture and forestry activities generate 24% of greenhouse gas emissions worldwide.
+Today, agriculture and forestry activities close to one-fourth of greenhouse gas emissions worldwide.

 The answers to these questions are critical for stemming greenhouse gases, sustaining the planet’s living systems, addressing food security, and protecting human health, all inextricably linked.
 Solutions in this sector are focused on waste and diets, ecosystem protection, and better agriculture practices.

 Address Waste and Diets

 Shifting diets and addressing food waste can significantly reduce the global demand for food.
 Eating lower on the food chain and ensuring what’s grown gets eaten is a powerful combination that lowers farming inputs, land clearing, and associated emissions.